opf-labs/planets-contrib/clients/command/doc/README.markdown

 As well as preservation action tools, a tool spec. can also describe a remote service registry through which hosted services can be invoked.

-* Lightweight tool spec as XML or ant or mojo, speccing command line pattern, optional env etc.
+* Lightweight tool spec as XML, speccing command line pattern, optional env etc.
 * Or java cp and main class and args.
 Allows stack analysis.
+* Java tools specs optionally generated from Maven POM via a magic mojo.
-* ID used in invokation, but binary hash used to spot uniqueness.
+* ID used in invokation, but binary hash used to spot uniqueness of tools.
 * Resist parameter enumeration as this is not really necessary to work out what's going on.
 * Pass args as command line or string array, split to string array when analysing.
 * i.e. minimal enforced spec in tool spec.
 Even pathways are only for discovery - can capture usage without them.